Engine-Simulator/engine-sim-community-edition/tutorial/01_getting_started/01_getting_started.md

 **IMPORTANT:** different engines have different performance requirements so you may have to adjust this differently for different engines

 ## Step 3 - Start the Engine
-The system status lights in the bottom right corner show the states of the ignition, starter, dynamometer and dynomometer hold functions.
+The system status lights in the bottom left corner show the states of the ignition, starter, dynamometer and dynomometer hold functions.
 For now, we're only concerned with the ignition and starter lights.

 ![Alt text](assets/screenshot_06.PNG?raw=true)